 The idea of a vacation home in your favorite place on a sunny beach sounds dreamy, but it’s important to be both realistic and prepared when it comes to this investment.
 You want to make sure that the home will be right for you and your family, that it’s visitor-friendly, and that it’s worth your money.

 Think you’re ready to tackle a vacation home?
-Consider some of these tips before taking the plunge.
+Consider some of the 5 tips below before taking the plunge:

 As buying a home is in the first place, buying a second home can be extremely difficult, especially when it comes down to money.
 In a recent survey, homebuyers cited their second most regretted mistake as not having enough money to support the purchase.